 - Dissertation-level graduate students, junior and independent scholars (including language pedagogues and librarians), and adjunct faculty are especially encouraged to apply, but scholars of all levels are eligible.

-- Any applicant’s research project that requires Institutional Review Board (IRB) or similar approval by law or institutional practice should receive this approval from the applicant’s institution or sponsoring organization prior to conducting the research for which this CIAC grant application is made.
-CIAC (or the AAS by extension) bears no responsibility or liability for awarding any CIAC Research Travel Grant for projects where this IRB approval should have been secured.
+- Any applicant’s research project that requires Institutional Review Board (IRB) or similar approval by law or institutional practice should receive this approval from the applicant’s institution or sponsoring organization prior to conducting the research for which this EIAC grant application is made.
+EIAC (or the AAS by extension) bears no responsibility or liability for awarding any EIAC Research Travel Grant for projects where this IRB approval should have been secured.

-- Applicants must not have received a CIAC Small Grant within the past three years.
+- Applicants must not have received a EIAC Small Grant within the past three years.

 - Only one application per individual will be accepted in any one grant application round.